Last updated: July 2014

 I received an email with the following question:

-People who are researching property values and the related real estate taxes in Arizona are often confused by statements they believe to have seen indicating that property taxes in Arizona are 10%.
+I have seen various sources stating that property taxes in Arizona are 10%.
 Does that mean that on a $350,000 house, you would owe $35,000 a year in taxes?
-No, thank goodness.
-Our property taxes are not that high.
+That doesn't make sense.

 Assessed Value vs. Market Value

 The part that many people read over too quickly is that Arizona property taxes on owner-occupied residences are levied based on the Assessed Value, not current market value.
 In Maricopa County, where Phoenix and Scottsdale are located, the assessment ratio for owner-occupied residential property is 10 percent of Full Cash (market) Value.
 So if your home is valued at $200,000, you will be charged property tax based on the assessed value of $20,000.

 So, how much will your property tax be?
 It's difficult to say, because that depends on where you live.
 Cities, schools, water districts, community colleges, bond issues--all these determine your specific tax rate.
 The average tax rate on homes in Arizona before exemptions and rebates is typically somewhere between 1.3% and 1.5% of market value.
 So, to answer your question, if your home is assessed at $200,000, and your property taxes were exactly 1.3%, then you'd be paying $2,600 per year in property tax.

 Note: I have never found the assessed value of my home to be the same as the market price.
 My assessed values have always been lower than market, which means that if you use market price as an estimate, your tax will probably be lower than you thought when you actually get your bill.